ltgoslo/NARC/code/README.md

 - The parameters are set in the toml config file, the wl-coref original file is `wl-coref-ncc/config.toml`
 - The training is executed through `python wl-coref-ncc/run.py train <experiment within the toml> <toml-file>`
 - The scripts `wl-coref-ncc/tomls/toml-configs.ipynb`and `wl-coref-ncc/tomls/toml-configs.py`can be used to create modification of the toml.
 These files are working tools, and not neccessarily tidy.
+    - An example script can be run, as found in *code/example_run.sh*.
+This runs a non-cuda variant for the highest compatability
+        - `python code/wl-coref-ncc/run.py train BERT_MULTILING --config-file code/wl-coref-ncc/tomls/POC_nocuda.toml`
+        - to run with CUDA, use the following example:
+            - `python code/wl-coref-ncc/run.py train POC_003 --config-file code/wl-coref-ncc/tomls/POC.toml`

 ### Notes on the configuration
 - The experiments require access to high-vram gpus.
-Preferable `>30` GB. `rough_k` can be set to 5, to train on 12 GB resources, for sample (poor performance) runs.
+Preferable `>30 GB`. `rough_k` can be set to 5 to train on 12 GB resources, for lower performance debug runs.
-- Some Norwegian transformers-based models would not download with the transformers Automodel, but we got it to load from a local file storage.
+- Some Norwegian transformers-based models might not download with the transformers Automodel.
+Attempt to load models from local files instead.
-- With our repo-in-repo structure, setting absolute paths can be helpful
 - Originally, wl-coref saves the model after each epoch.
-This we modify in coref_model.py, where save_weights() is called
+This is modified in *coref_model.py*, where `save_weights` is called.

 ##  Evaluation and prediction